LucCADORET/ProcPlanets/README.md

 ## Features

+- Skybox
-- Procedural shape generation with noise
+- Procedural shape and normal generation with noise
+- Post-process ocean on a ray-traced sphere
-- TODO: Triplanar mapping of PBR textures
+- Triplanar texture mapping
+- GUI for tweaking the parameters
   - TODO: texture bombing
   - TODO: BRDF ??
 - TODO: Multiple level of details